skinkade/p6-Crypt-Bcrypt/README.md

 ### Pandamonium ###

-If you do not have Panda installed, you should really installed Panda.
+If you do not have Panda installed, you should really install Panda.
 However, if you want to build the library without Panda you can run:

 	perl6 Configure.pl6